samsuh/2026-journal/README.md

 # 2026-journal

+## 4/21/26 - Tueday
+- Ran into Powerlifting trainer at the gym. set up a session for Thursday at 3pm

 ## 4/20/26 - Monday
 - DELAYED -- got rained in.
 Go for a ride to get bread at my old seoul forest spot.
 Target getting there late morning.
 - Look into motorcycle race suit.